MarkMindCkm/obsidian-markmind/README.md

 ### Mind Map

-1. You need download pdf js plugin , download this [pdf js plugin](https://github.com/MarkMindCkm/obsidian-markmind/releases/download/1.0.7/pdfjs.zip)
+1. You need download pdf js plugin
 2. Open setting tab  to set up pdf plugin path , for example:D:plugins/pdfjs , It is a absolute path
 3. Open as mind map
 4. Use `[[]]` to reference pdf